Bellinger HR sends Dodgers to 3rd World Series in 4 years - WHIZ News

 Tampa Bay’s win in Game 7 of the ALCS late Saturday night wiped out the chance for an October rematch with the Astros, whose 2017 World Series victory over the Dodgers has been heavily tarnished by the revelations of Houston’s sign-stealing tactics that season.

-Betts, the first-year Dodger signed for 12 more years, made another incredible defensive play, robbing NL MVP candidate Freddie Freeman of a solo homer in the fifth.
+Betts, the first-year Dodger signed for 12 more years, made another incredible defensive play, robbing Freeman of a solo homer in the fifth.
 He had run-saving plays in all three of their potential elimination games.

 Urias, the fifth Dodgers pitcher, got his fourth win in four appearances this postseason.
 The 24-year-old right-hander, already in his fourth postseason, has a 0.57 ERA in these playoffs.